junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > But the beating didn't stop.
 Two more punches landed.
 And Dean could taste the sweet metal taste on his tongue, more blood dripping from the corner of his lips.
 >
-> Castiel dragged him by the armpits, knocking his back to the other side of the wall.
+> Castiel dragged him by the arms, knocking his back to the other side of the wall.
 Dean heard the bones on his back cracking from the impact.
 The angel was incredibly strong, and undoubtedly not really caring if any of it would hurt him for real -- or maybe, that was exactly his intention.
 Maybe after that banishing spell Dean sent his way, Cas finally decided to stand back on Heaven's side.
 >
 > Dean's hands were trapped between their bodies, couldn't quite be useful to push Cas away, or protect himself from another blow.
 So instead, they clutched around the angel's trench coat, pulling himself closer to the angel.
 The sensation of the familiar fabric grounded him.
 He was intimidated, but not entirely scared.
 >